nds-org/developer-tutorial/example-3-owncloud/README.md

 2. You should now see "ownCloud" listed with the other services.
 3. Click the **+** button beside "ownCloud" and step through the wizard to configure ownCloud:
   * Choose a name your stack appropriately and click **Next**.
-  * Select MySQL as an optional service.
+  * Now, select MySQL as an optional service and click **Next**.
+  * The wizard will now prompt you to enter passwords necessary for MySQL, as specified by the "Config" in the spec above.
+Because we specified "isPassword" above, you can click the button on the right to generate a secure random password.
+    * Clicking **Advanced Configuration** will also allow you to set the database and username that MySQL will use, if want to change the default values.
   * Choose a size to use for the volumes that will attach to these services.
+    * The numbers of the top-right of the colored panel will allow you to switch between the volume requirements for this stack, if more than one exist.
-    * You will be asked to create one volume each for MySQL and ownCloud.
+    * You will be asked to create one volume each for ownCloud and MySQL.
-    * You will be asked to reuse any detached volumes for these services, if any such volumes exist.
+    * If previous volumes matching these services exist, and are not currently attached to another service, the wizard will offer to reuse them.
   * Confirm that your stack looks correct and click **Confirm**.
   * You will see your new "ownCloud" stack appear in the **Stacks** tab of the UI.
 4. Click the name of the stack to expand the accordion and show a more fine-grained status.